GKopanidis/LawnMowerPlates/README.md

 ### Acknowledgments

-- Thank you to my mentor Gareth McGirr who provided me with lots of pointers on resources to help with coding!
+- Thank you to my mentor [Gareth-McGirr](https://github.com/Gareth-McGirr) who provided me with lots of pointers on resources to help with coding!